javascript-tutorial/en.javascript.info/7-animation/3-js-animation/article.md

 If we run them separately, then even though each one has `setInterval(..., 20)`, then the browser would have to repaint much more often than every `20ms`.

 That's because they have different starting time, so "every 20ms" differs between different animations.
-The intervals are not alignned.
+The intervals are not aligned.
 So we'll have several independent runs within `20ms`.

 In other words, this: